How Props Can Make Your Etsy Product Photos Stand Out And Look Professional

 If you’re a maker and you’re using props in your product photos, you need to make sure you’re using props that make sense and don’t look random next to your product.
 The last thing you want is your product photo to look messy or amateurish which may turn off customers.
-If you want to get the basics when it comes to selecting and using props for your product photos, be sure to check out this post.

 Now let’s say you have your props selected and you think they’re going to look great with your handmade product, but when you take your photos, it doesn't look anything like the lifestyle photos you see online.
 You know something is off, but what is it??

-Something that can be easily overlooked when incorporating props in your product photos is what color they are.
+Something that is easily overlooked when incorporating props in your product photos is what color they are.
 When using props that are different colors, you may be creating more visual clutter and taking the focus away from your handmade product which isn’t something you want to do.
 Whether you’re using props or not, your product always needs to be the main focal point of the photo.